-The Internal Medicine Residency program is affiliated with the University of California at Los Angeles (UCLA) School of Medicine.
-Founded in 1965, our residency offers an academic medical education.
-The program is a balanced mix of complicated tertiary care patients as well as "bread and butter" medicine.
+Founded in 1965, the Internal Medicine Residency program is affiliated with the University of California at Los Angeles (UCLA) School of Medicine.
+Our residency offers a balanced mix of academics and exposure to complicated tertiary care patients as well as "bread and butter" medicine.

 - A major teaching hospital for UCLA School of Medicine